History of the Southern United States: Reconstruction (1865–1877)

-Backlash to Reconstruction
+Reconstruction offended former confederates who found themselves without the ability to vote due to the Ironclad Oath Anti Confederate disenfranchisement sometimes excluded 10–20% of white voters in certain states and smaller groups in others.
+Most Ex Confederate restrictions were lifted by 1870 though all were completely repealed in 1884.

-Reconstruction was a harsh time for many white Southerners who found themselves without many of the basic rights of citizenship (such as the ability to vote).
-Reconstruction was also a time when many African Americans began to secure these same rights for the first time.
+Reconstruction was also a time when many African Americans and some poor whites began to secure these same rights for the first time.
 With the passage of the 13th Amendment to the Constitution (which outlawed slavery), the 14th Amendment (which granted full U.S. citizenship to African Americans) and the 15th Amendment (which extended the right to vote to black males), African Americans in the South began to enjoy more rights than they had ever had in the past.

-A reaction to the defeat and changes in society began immediately, with vigilante groups such as the Ku Klux Klan arising in 1866 as the first line of insurgents.
+A reaction to the defeat and changes in society began immediately, with terrorist groups such as the Ku Klux Klan arising in 1866 as the first line of insurgents.
 They attacked and killed both freedmen and their white allies.
 By the 1870s, more organized paramilitary groups, such as the White League and Red Shirts, took part in turning Republicans out of office and barring or intimidating black people from voting.
+A standard example of white supremacist violence in the period is the Camilla massacre where twelve African Americans were murdered by a mob for attempting to attend a Republican political rally.
+The brutality caused Congress to temporarily revoke Georgia's statehood.